How to Develop ERP Software: the 8 Step Guide

-- Failing to get everyone onboard – a new ERP system means people need to change the way they work, they’d better understand why and know what to do, otherwise, no one will use it.
+- Failing to get everyone onboard - a new custom ERP solution means people need to change the way they work, they’d better understand why and know what to do.

 - Forgetting to budget for maintenance - you will likely require changes along the way, not to mention that things can break, so it is wise to account for it in your budget.

-I’m sure there are many more, like choosing the wrong vendor, but that is the subject of another article.
-In this article, we’d rather talk about the 8 ways of avoiding those pitfalls, by carefully planning your ERP project.
-We share our own experience, as well as the experience of others, so be prepared for a lot of examples.
+In this article, we’ll talk about the 8 ways of avoiding those pitfalls, by carefully planning your custom ERP software.
+We share our own experiences, as well as the experience of others, so be prepared for a lot of examples.

 Step 1: Define Goals and Objectives for Your ERP Development Project

 Step 3: Investigate the Current State of Affairs